-I recently added a new page to my website - video game bucket list.
+I recently added a new page to my website - video game bucket list (which I have since removed again).
 There are a lot of games that I've "been meaning" to play or "been meaning to finish" for years.
 The list is so long that it has gotten hard for me to keep track of.
 I've decided to keep a "video game bucket list" and actively try to whittle it down.

 With August being Metroid's 30th anniversary, I figured I should play a Metroid game.
 I had initially wanted to start with Metroid: Zero Mission - a remake of the original NES Metroid game - however I did not have a copy of it and couldn't easily track one down locally.
 That lead me to the fourth game in the Metroid Series - Metroid Fusion.

 The plot is quite intriguing.
 Samus, while exploring SR388 with a survey crew, unknowingly becomes infected with something called the "X parasite".
 It turns out that the Metroid of SR388 were the X's natural predators.
 Without Metroid, the X has run rampant.
 Using a vaccine made from the cells of the infant Metroid from Super Metroid, the Galactic Federation is able to conteract the damage caused by the "X parasite".
 Parts of Samus' infected suit were surgically removed & sent to the Biologic Space Laboratories station for research which lead to the X rampantly taking over the station.
 Samus is then sent to investigate.